CoreElectronics/CE-PiicoDev-Transceiver-MicroPython-Module/README.md

 ### `.off()`

-This library has been designed to be compatible with the [Micro:bit Radio library]. (https://microbit-micropython.readthedocs.io/en/v1.0.1/radio.html)
+This library has been inspired by the [Micro:bit Radio library](https://microbit-micropython.readthedocs.io/en/v1.0.1/radio.html).

 # License
 This project is open source - please review the LICENSE.md file for further licensing information.